TomWhitwell/MTM_Newsite_2022/_RadioMusicDocs/RadioMusicReference.md

 {% include linkedHeading.html heading="Loop controls" level=3 %}

 The START and END sliders set a loop window.
 If START is fully left and END is at either edge, or if START and END match exactly, the whole sample plays.
+For long files, it is often hard to set the sliders close enough to capture a short loop.

 If START is to the right of END, playback is reversed.